 - How do we compare to similar services or products you’ve used?

 - Do you have any advice for others who use our service or product?

 Don’t just assume your clients will leave you reviews.
 It may not even cross their minds.
 Start asking for reviews and make the process as simple and easy as possible.

 Ready to get more Google reviews?
 Check out our cheat sheet.

-Editor’s note: This post was originally published in May 2018 and has been revamped and updated for accuracy and comprehensiveness in September 2021.
+Editor’s note: This post was originally published in May 2018 and was revamped and updated for accuracy and comprehensiveness in September 2021.
 An update regarding the deprecation of the GMB app and how to manage your Google Business Profile using Search and Maps was done in April 2022.